abaldeweg/mission/README.md

 The app will create a log file and add a template for every new mission.
 The details needs to be added to the `missions.yaml` directly via an editor.

-The `missions.yaml` file will be created in your home directory.
+The `missions.yaml` file will be created in your working directory.
 Please, keep the indentation - that's very important for YAML to work correctly.

 Find more about YAML: